msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

 Mike's rap about variables and types may help you remember them, and maybe even understand them a bit better.
 But keep in mind that
-Mike's raps is about languages like Java, and types in Python are a bit simpler than types in Java.
+Mike's rap is about general languages, and that types in Python are a bit simpler.
 In particular, Python does *not* have a ``char`` type and it does *not* let you write the type at the beginning of an assignment